Admissions

 We warmly welcome prospective families to visit during our regular Open Days or to arrange individual tours.
 Please contact our Admissions team to book your visit – we’re delighted to show you around and answer any questions you may have about our school community.

-Whole School Open Morning
+School in Action Morning